MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/cross-tenant-interconnect-virtual-wan-appliance.md

 #### Establish connections within the same tenant

-- *Direct* spokes can connect with each other through a Virtual WAN virtual network connection.
+- Connect *direct* spokes with each other via a Virtual WAN virtual network connection.

-- *Direct* spokes can connect with *indirect* spokes through virtual network peering.
+- Connect *direct* spokes with *indirect* spokes via virtual network peering.
-- *Indirect* spokes can connect with *direct* spokes through virtual network peering.
+- Connect *indirect* spokes with *direct* spokes via virtual network peering.
-- *Indirect* spokes can connect with each other through virtual network peering with a *direct* spoke and a UDR that you associate with the direct spoke.
+- Connect *indirect* spokes with each other via virtual network peering with a *direct* spoke and a UDR that you associate with the direct spoke.
 A UDR has an *indirect* spoke prefix as the destination network and an NVA in the *direct* spoke as next hop.
 Configure the NVA in the *direct* spoke to forward the traffic through its network interface card (NIC).

 #### Establish connections across the tenant

-- *Direct* spokes can connect with a cross-tenant *direct* spoke via global virtual network peering.
+- Connect *direct* spokes with cross-tenant *direct* spokes via global virtual network peering.

-- *Direct* spokes can connect with cross-tenant *indirect* spokes via global virtual network peering between *direct* spokes and UDRs that you associate with the *direct* spoke.
+- Connect *direct* spokes with cross-tenant *indirect* spokes via global virtual network peering between *direct* spokes and UDRs that you associate with the *direct* spoke.
 A UDR has a cross-tenant *indirect* spoke prefix as the destination network and an NVA in the cross-tenant *direct* spoke as the next hop.
-- *Indirect* spokes can connect with cross-tenant *direct* spokes via global virtual network peering between *direct* spoke virtual networks and a UDR that you associate with the direct spoke virtual networks.
+- Connect *indirect* spokes with cross-tenant *direct* spokes via global virtual network peering between *direct* spoke virtual networks and a UDR that you associate with the direct spoke virtual networks.
 The UDR has a cross-tenant *direct* spoke prefix as the destination network and an NVA in its own *direct* spoke as the next hop.
-- *Indirect* spokes can connect with cross-tenant *indirect* spokes via global virtual network peering between *direct* spoke virtual networks and a UDR that you associate with the direct spoke virtual networks.
+- Connect *indirect* spokes with cross-tenant *indirect* spokes via global virtual network peering between *direct* spoke virtual networks and a UDR that you associate with the direct spoke virtual networks.
 The UDR has a cross-tenant *indirect* spoke prefix as the destination network and an NVA in its own *direct* spoke as the next hop.

 ### Azure-to-on-premises connectivity

 Use the on-premises ExpressRoute circuit and the ExpressRoute gateway of Virtual WAN to establish Azure-to-on-premises connectivity.
-The connectivity between the Azure VMware Solution SDDC ExpressRoute and the same on-premises ExpressRoute gateway is *non-transitive*.
-The connection between the *direct* spoke virtual network and Virtual WAN via global virtual network peering is also *non-transitive*.
-The *indirect* spoke that connects to Virtual WAN must have a UDR that has an on-premises prefix as the destination network and an NVA that runs in the *direct* spoke as the next hop.
+The connectivity between the Azure VMware Solution SDDC ExpressRoute and the same on-premises ExpressRoute gateway is non-transitive.
+The connection between the direct spoke virtual network and Virtual WAN via global virtual network peering is also non-transitive.
+The indirect spoke that connects to Virtual WAN must have a UDR that has an on-premises prefix as the destination network and an NVA that runs in the direct spoke as the next hop.

+## Scenario details

+This article examines the following scenarios.
+You can apply these scenarios for either cross-tenant migration or workload-access purposes.

+- Cross-tenant Azure VMware Solution SDDC-to-SDDC network connectivity
+- Cross-tenant Azure-to-Azure connectivity
+- Cross-tenant network access between an Azure VMware Solution SDDC and Azure virtual networks
+- Cross-tenant network access between an Azure VMware Solution SDDC and an on-premises environment
+- Cross-tenant network traffic inspection and control via an NVA that runs in a virtual network that connects to Virtual WAN

+In a cross-tenant environment, the Azure VMware Solution SDDC, its associated Azure ExpressRoute circuit, and Virtual WAN can create a challenging migration or workload-access experience.
+The ExpressRoute circuit that's associated with the Azure VMware Solution SDDC connects with the SDDC and also with the Virtual WAN ExpressRoute gateway.
+The ExpressRoute circuit learns the routes that the Azure VMware Solution SDDC and Virtual WAN advertise.
+The ExpressRoute circuit advertises those routes across the tenant to the other Azure VMware Solution SDDC and Virtual WAN that connect to the circuit.
+Carefully plan your configuration to avoid cyclic route propagation between Virtual WAN, the SDDC ExpressRoute circuit, and the Virtual WAN ExpressRoute gateway.

+## Potential use cases

+Consider the following scenarios that might benefit from this architecture:

+- Multinational corporations run Azure VMware Solution SDDC in different Microsoft Entra tenants.

+- An enterprise undergoes a demerger or divestment process, which results in separate business entities that have separate Microsoft Entra tenants.
+Each separate business entity requires access to a common on-premises environment and requires cross-tenant access to Azure VMware Solution SDDC and other Azure resources.
+- Two separate businesses have their own separate Microsoft Entra tenants but still require cross-tenant access to workloads that run in both Azure VMware Solution SDDCs and Azure.

 ## Next steps